 If these people were truly the great people that they happily tell you they are, I think they might’ve taken the money required to buy all of that gold and helped some of the many starving and homeless in the area.
 They probably wouldn’t need that government assistance, then, either.
 The Matrimandir is a structure you could justify in a particularly rich country, but there is just no way to explain what it is doing in India.

 Also, let’s not let this go unmentioned:

 In May 2008, the BBC produced a 10-minute Newsnight film about Auroville, which was aired on TV.
 A short version was aired on Radio 4’s “From Our Own Correspondent”.
 It also appeared on BBC On-line.
 The reports contrasted the idealism of its founders with allegations by some people that the community tolerates pedophiles, especially in a school that Auroville has established for local village children.
 Auroville filed an official complaint to the BBC that the report was biased, untrue and contravened BBC editorial ethical guidelines – after investigations, although a few inaccuracies were identified, Ofcom did not uphold the complaint.
 In order to protect children in the Auroville area from child abuse, the city instituted an Auroville Child Protection Service which is in action ever since.
 At the time the BBC report somewhat damaged Auroville’s reputation.

 Remember, OJ Simpson was found innocent, too.
 But enough negativity…

-My mustache is coming along nicely
+My moustache is coming along nicely